callstackincubator/rock/website/src/docs/github-actions/configuration.md

 ## GitHub Workflow Setup

-This is the recommended base setup for a GitHub Workflow file running our GitHub Actions:
+This is the recommended base setup for a GitHub Workflow file running our GitHub Actions that:

+- Runs the workflow on pushes to the `main` branch
+- Runs the workflow on pull requests to any branch

 ```yaml
 on: